Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 ### 1. Why are there two font files for Plangothic?
 - Because the maximum number of glyphs a font can hold is limited (to 65535), while the total count of CJK ideographs is much greater than this value.
 ### 2. What is the difference between *fallback* and *allideo* versions for P1?
 - The *fallback* version is suitable for users who currently have installed fonts that **CAN DISPLAY** all CJK ideographs, and the CJK ideographs we have not included will be empty.
-The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have **NOT** been included will be replaced by the Hanazono Mincho font.
+The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have **NOT** been included will be supplement by the [Lorchin Sans](https://github.com/Losketch/LorchinSans).
 Both files can be used to find out our current progress.
 When this project has completely covered all CJK ideographs, the *fallback* file will be removed.
 ### 3. Why P1 is divided into two types?
-- Because all characters in extensions G and H covered by P2, have been included, so there is no need to divide P2.
+- Because all characters in extensions G, extensions H and extensions J covered by P2, have been included, so there is no need to divide P2.
 ### 4. Why does this project just include a small amount of CJK ideographs in the URO and extensions A?
 - Since the purpose of this project is "supplement all the extension blocks of CJK Unified Ideographs based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN", needs of using CJK ideographs in the URO and Extension A blocks can be solved by directly using the Source Han Sans font.
 As for these CJK ideographs scattered in the URO and Extension A, included in this project are CJK ideographs with glyph changes in Unicode or inconsistent with the purpose of this project.
 Before adding these CJK ideographs to the project, they have been compared with other mainstream fonts and glyphs in the Unicode.
 ### 5. Will there be a version containing other weights (or other local glyphs) in the future?